Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Results

-The observed gap in performance is likely due to the small size of the wells.
+Our evaluation, as shown in Table \ref{tab:table3a}, indicates that while all models perform reasonably well in terms of aligning predicted and actual well locations, performance in the object detection task is overall lower than for segmentation -- indicating that potentially segmentation is simply a better framing for this task in real-world settings.
+The observed gap in performance is likely attributed to the inherent challenge of detecting the small-sized wells within the satellite imagery.
 It is well-known that single-stage CNN architectures (such as FCOS and SSD) often demonstrate better performance on small object detection than two-stage methods (such as Faster R-CNN), and this aligns with our observations.
 The exception here is the single-stage method RetinaNet, which, although it has comparable IoU scores, struggles to detect wells accurately.
 SSD Lite stands out with the highest IoU$_{0.5}$ score of $65.07\pm0.03$ and IoU$_{0.3}$ score of $50.3\pm0.08$.
 Whereas all models are quite similar in terms of IoU$_{0.1}$, the highest score by FasterRCNN is $36.79\pm1.07$.
 Thus, SSD Lite and FCOS excel in localization, especially at higher IoU thresholds, while Faster R-CNN is adept at detecting objects with minimal overlap.
 All models demonstrate low performance in terms of mAP$_{50}$, which assesses precision-recall trade-off and detection accuracy at an IoU threshold of 0.5.
 FCOS achieves the of $9.67\pm1.47$ while SSD Lite achieves a score of $9.76\pm0.39$.
 This may be due to these models not producing region proposals confidently enough, especially in instances with a large number of wells.
 Whereas over a broader evaluation with mAP$_{50:95}$ which averages precision across IoU thresholds from 0.5 to 0.95.
 All models apart from RetinaNet provide much better results, with FCOS achieving the highest score of $30.46\pm3.11$, indicating a decent performance in the identification of well instances.
+Most notably, the transformer-based model DETR demonstrates the strongest overall performance, achieving strong IoU scores across thresholds and the highest mAP${50}$ ($15.22 \pm 0.28$) and mAP${50:95}$ ($38.45 \pm 0.32$) scores.
+These results highlight DETR’s ability to effectively capture global contextual cues essential for accurate well detection.